The Importance of E-bike Insurance

 - Underinsured motorist insurance, which will protect you if you are hit by a negligent driver who doesn’t carry insurance or doesn’t carry enough insurance to pay for your injuries.
 Our policy offers a limit of $500,000

 Our unique e-bike insurance can offer all these protections, plus options for additional customization according to your specific needs.
-Premiums start at $80 a year.
+Premiums start at an average of $250 a year.

 Frequently Asked Questions About Pacific Northwest E-Bike Insurance